 Many employers operate under the mistaken assumption that a labor relations strategy is not needed if their workforce is not unionized.
 Nothing could be further from the truth.
 Non-unionized employers are covered by the same laws and regulations as unionized employers.
 Moreover, a strong and effective labor relations policy can help prevent the kinds of problems that lead employees to seek union representation.
-For employers with unionized workforces, or who are faced with union organizing, competent legal counsel is critical to navigate the campaigning, election and bargaining process.
+For employers with unionized workforces, or who are faced with union organizing, competent legal counsel is critical to navigate the campaigning, election, and bargaining processes.

-Martenson, Hasbrouck & Simon has extensive experience in all aspects of labor relations issues, representing and advising employers of all sizes and in many different industries.
+Martenson, Hasbrouck & Simon LLP has extensive experience in all aspects of labor relations issues, representing and advising employers of all sizes and in many different industries.

 Counseling and Advice